lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 ```
 Our total population in this case is the five housemates, since that defines the boundaries of our group of interest. <br />

-Then, using R's `mean()` function, we get our first statistic measure from the data:
+Then, using R's `mean()` function, we'll get our first statistical measure from the data:
 ```R
 # Compute the mean of this population
 mean_population <- mean(population)